rjankovic/bifabrik/docs/tutorial/dst_table.md

 bif.fromCsv('Files/CsvFiles/annual-enterprise-survey-2021.csv').toTable('Survey2021').run()
 ```
+This writes a parquet (delta) file into the `Tables/` directory in the lakehouse and Fabric then makes a table out of it, as it does.

 There is a lot to be done - support for incremental loads, slowly changing dimensions, surrogate keys and more.
 Will keep you posted :)